Skip to content

 All courses will include normative assessment of student performance through readings, assignments, and activities that are commensurate with a graduate educational experience.

-In addition to the annual program review by the Department of Communication faculty, the Advisory Committee of the ICHC will annually review courses and the program through enrollments, exit interviews, instructor feedback, and completion rates.
+In addition to the annual program review by the Department of Communication faculty, the Advisory Committee of the Health Communication Certificate will annually review courses and the program through enrollments, exit interviews, instructor feedback, and completion rates.

-Primary faculty for the Interdisciplinary Certificate in Health Communication are in the Department of Communication:
+Primary faculty for the Health Communication Certificate are in the Department of Communication:

 Dr. Mark Bergstrom, Associate Professor